Visa for Adopted Child to UK, can apply on the following basis:

 Inter country adoptions under the Hague Convention

-The 1993 Hague Convention on the Protection of Children and Co-operation in respect of Intercountry Adoption was set up to establish an international system of cooperation that aims to prevent the abduction of, the sale of, and illegal traffic in children.
+The 1993 Hague Convention on the Protection of Children and Co-operation in respect of Intercountry Adoption was set up to establish an international system of cooperation.
+It aims to prevent the abduction of, the sale of, and illegal traffic in children.

-The Convention requires that intercountry adoption happens only when it is in the child’s best interests, that all adopters are assessed and approved as suitable to adopt and that no profit is made from the adoption process.
-A “convention adoption” is where parents from one signatory country adopt a child from another signatory country, following set procedures.
+The Convention requires that intercountry adoption happens.
+When it is in the child’s best interests, that all adopters are assessed and approved as suitable to adopt and that no profit is made from the adoption process.
+A “convention adoption” is where parents from one signatory country adopt a child to UK from another signatory country, following set procedures.

-An adoption order made abroad and certified as valid by the relevant foreign authority under article 23 of the Hague Convention is recognised under UK law.
-The adoptive parent or parents will be recognised as the parent or parents of the child without needing to obtain an adoption order in a UK court.
+An adoption order made abroad and certified as valid.
+The relevant foreign authority under Article 23 of the Hague Convention is recognized under UK law.
+The adoptive parent or parents will be recognized as the parent or parents of the child without needing to obtain an adoption order in a UK court.

 Further immigration policies to consider

-To comply with UK law, an adopted child from a country whose adoptions are not recognised by the UK will have to enter the UK for adoption here and may qualify for limited leave with a view to settlement whilst the adoption is being finalised.
+To comply with UK law, an adopted child from a country.
+Whose adoptions are not recognized by the UK will have to enter the UK for adoption here.
+Child may qualify for limited leave with a view to settlement whilst the adoption is being finalized.

-The adoptive parents may still have to go through the inter-country process prior to the adoption, in the same way as those adopting from a recognised country.
+The adoptive parents may still have to go through the inter-country process prior to the adoption.
+In the same way as those adopting from a recognized country.

-A child who is being brought to the UK for adoption from a country whose adoptions are not recognised by UK law must apply on the online settlement visa application for limited leave to enter the UK with a view to settlement.
-Their application will be considered under the relevant immigration rules.
+A child who is being brought to the UK for adoption from a country.
+The UK law does not recognize the adoptions of certain individuals..
+Must apply on the online settlement visa application for limited leave to enter the UK with a view to settlement.
+The immigration authorities will consider their application under the relevant rules.

-If you wish to discuss about legal adoptions and applying for a visa for a child, contact us today on 0207 237 3388, option 1.
-You can also email us at info@icslegal.com
+If you wish to discuss about legal adoptions and applying for a visa for adopted child to UK.
+Please contact us today on 0207 237 3388, option 1.
+You can also email us at info@icslegal.com.

 Subscribe to our latest legal news